bettermarks/.github/PULL_REQUEST_TEMPLATE.md

 REPLACE this section with how you tested to mitigate risks related to these changes or DROP this section if you don't see any risks.

+**How has this been documented?**

+REPLACE this section with how you documented these changes (add a link if one exists) or DROP this section if you don't see any need.

 https://bettermarks.atlassian.net/browse/BM-